Sessions Rebukes Trump With Vow Justice Department Won't Be Swayed By Politics

 Attorney General Jeff Sessions answered needling by President Trump on Thursday with a vow that as long as he runs the Justice Department, it won't be swayed by politics.

-Sessions' statement was a rare broadside in response to TV and Twitter criticism by Trump of the Justice Department, which he and supporters accuse of perpetuating a "witch hunt" in the Russia investigation and going soft on Democrats.
+Sessions' statement was a rare broadside in response to TV and Twitter criticism by Trump of the department, which he and supporters accuse of perpetuating a "witch hunt" in the Russia investigation and going soft on Democrats.

 "While I am attorney general, the actions of the Department of Justice will not be improperly influenced by political considerations," Sessions said.
 "I demand the highest standards, and where they are not met, I take action.
 However, no nation has a more talented, more dedicated group of law enforcement investigators and prosecutors than the United States."